Read in 5 minutes

 Node.js package is available from the Ubuntu 18.04 distribution repository.
 At the time of writing, the version in the repositories is v8.10.0 which may not always be the latest version.

-aptthe first thing that we need to do is to refresh the packages index and after that install the Node.js package by typing:
+Refresh the packages index and install the Node.js by typing:

 sudo apt update sudo apt install nodejs